USRA-STI/gdt-fermi/docs/missions/fermi/gbm/localization/localization.rst

 Daughter of Locburst (DoL)
 ==========================

-We now include a python port of the original Fortran code used by Fermi-GBM to perform the localizations required to create the HEALPix files.
+We now include a python port of the original Fortran code used by Fermi-GBM to perform the ground localizations required to create HEALPix formatted localization files.
+This code is known as the Daughter of Locburst (DoL) because it is based on the original Locburst algorithm from BATSE [1]_.
+A description of the DoL method is provided in [2]_.

-You can read more about it below:
+You can read more about the DoL implementation in GDT below:

 .. toctree::
    :maxdepth: 1

    dol/dol

+References:
+"""""""""""

+..
+[1] `Pendelton, G. et al. 1999, ApJ, 512, 362 <https://iopscience.iop.org/article/10.1086/306735>`_

+..
+[2] `Connaughton, V. et al. 2015, ApJ, 216, 32 <https://iopscience.iop.org/article/10.1088/0067-0049/216/2/32>`_

 Reference/API
 =============

 .. automodapi:: gdt.missions.fermi.gbm.localization
    :inherited-members: